Fruit of the spirit: Faithfulness

 If you’ve spent any significant time in Scripture, you’ve almost certainly encountered the word “faith” (or pistis in Hebrew).
 As mentioned several hundred times, both our faith in Jesus and God’s faithfulness toward us are vital to our relationship and understanding of God.

 What does the Bible say about faithfulness?
 As one of the fruits of the Spirit, the fruit of faithfulness requires firmness in conviction and the keeping of promises.
-As Hebrews 11:1 [ESV] explains, faith is “the assurance of things hoped for, the conviction of things not seen.”
-But to understand how the Holy Spirit works faithfulness in us, we must understand how God shows Himself faithfully.
+As Hebrews 11:1 [ESV] explains that faith is “the assurance of things hoped for, the conviction of things not seen.”
+But to understand how the Holy Spirit works faithfulness in us, we must understand how God Himself is faithful.

-From the very beginning of His Word, we see God faithfully keeping His promises.
+From the very beginning of His Word, we see God’s promises in the Bible coming to fruition.
 Joshua 21:45 [NIV] states, “Not one of all the LORD’s good promises to Israel failed; every one was fulfilled.”
 Similarly, 1 Thessalonians 5:24 [ESV] says, “He who calls you is faithful; He will surely do it.”

-One of the ways God makes promises to us is through His covenants.
-The major covenants are the Abrahamic, Davidic, and New Covenants—the three that promise the coming of Jesus—and the Noahic and Mosaic Covenants.
+The covenants of God are one of the ways He shows Himself faithful.
+The major biblical covenants of God are the Abrahamic, Davidic, and New Covenants—the three that promise the coming of Jesus—and the Noahic and Mosaic Covenants.

 In the Abrahamic Covenant, God promises Abraham and his descendants land, children, and blessings.
 God showed His faithfulness by blessing his barren, 90-year-old wife, Sarah, with a son and preserving that son and his future descendants.

 He fulfilled the rest of His covenant in bringing Abraham to the Promised Land and bringing redemption through Jesus.
-Abraham also showed his faithfulness to God by trusting His promises—even nearly sacrificing his promised son, Isaac, on the altar.
+Abraham also showed his faithfulness by trusting God’s promises—even nearly sacrificing his promised son, Isaac, on the altar.
+God honored his faithfulness and provided an alternative option.

 In the Davidic Covenant, God promises to bless David’s line with the Messiah.
-This promise was fulfilled with the coming of Jesus, who is a direct descendant of David.
+This promise was fulfilled with the coming of Jesus, a direct descendant of David.

 In the Mosaic Covenant, God establishes His Law with the people of Israel after He led them out from under the slavery of the Egyptian pharaohs.
 This covenant promised blessings if the Israelites were obedient and curses if they were disobedient.
 Throughout the Old Testament, you can see how God keeps this promise through the various struggles Israel encounters whenever they stray.